rolandoLabrador/nextjs-ecommerce/README.md

 ## if you download the project remember to delete the prisma folder and put in the comand line npx prism init

-# NPM RUN BUILD IS TO BUILD THE PROJECT
+# NPM RUN BUILD IS TO BUILD THE PROJECT.
+#